-We’ve all heard it before.
-The books and consultants say “You really should have a sales process” and “You will sell more if you have a sales process.”
-Is that really true?
-There are all kinds of businesses that seem to be doing just fine without having a formal process.
-In fact, as consultants we see it all the time.
-A business does $20M -$50M a year, is very profitable, but they have no formal sales process.
-So does it really matter?
-The answer is “no” – up to a point.
+You've heard it before.
+The books and consultants say, "You really should have a sales process," and "You will sell more if you have a sales process."
+But is that really true?
+The answer is "no" – up to a point.
+However, having an inconsistent sales process can absolutely stop sales growth.